hectorduran2801/cv-hd/public/content/Studies.md

 - Badges:
   - []
 - List Items:
-  - Welcome to the Modern JavaScript course.
-The main objective of the course is to teach you modern JavaScript, starting from zero knowledge in JavaScript to take you to an advanced and competitive level in today's job market.
+  - The main objective of the course is to teach you modern JavaScript, starting from zero knowledge in JavaScript to take you to an advanced and competitive level in today's job market.

 ## Udemy
 - *Unity* | Jul'18 - Nov'18